jguzdv/NuGet-Packages/libraries/JGUZDV.CQRS/src/README.md

     protected override Task<bool> AuthorizeValueAsync(WeatherQuery query, MyResult value, ClaimsPrincipal? principal, CancellationToken ct)
     {
-        return Task.FromResult(principal != null && value.DoesNotContainSecrets);
+        // If you choose to not override this, it will automatically return `true` return Task.FromResult(principal != null && value.DoesNotContainSecrets);
     }
 }